Name: Teresa Goforth

 Minor fields: African American History, Public History

-I am currently the Director of Exhibitions at the MSU Museum, but have remained in the classroom most of my career, teaching history and Museum Studies at LCC, MSU, and CMU.
-I was able to return to my PhD path in 2019.
+I am currently the Director of Exhibitions at the MSU Museum, but was able to return to my PhD path in 2019, after focusing on my museum career and raising a family.